jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Breaches of continuity and commonality
 (1) This subpart applies if either or both the following breaches occur:
   (a) when commonality of ownership required by section IC 5(1)﻿(a) (Company B using company A's tax loss) is not met during a tax year (a commonality breach):
-  (b) when continuity of ownership required by section IA 5(1) (Restrictions on companies' loss balances carried forward) is broken during a tax year, or when a new or existing company joins a group of companies during a tax year (a continuity breach).
+  (b) when continuity of ownership required by section IA 5(1) (Restrictions on companies’ loss balances carried forward: continuity of ownership) is broken during a tax year, or when a new or existing company joins a group of companies during a tax year (a continuity breach).
 Relationship with subparts IA, IC, and ID: part-year calculations (2) The general rules for the treatment of tax losses in subparts IA, IC, and ID (which relate to the general use and grouping of tax losses) apply, as modified or overridden by the provisions of this subpart, to—
   (a) a part-year tax loss as if it were a tax loss for a tax year: